catcarbonell/killerkao/README.md

 # !!!
 Killer Kao !!!

-*Fun fact:* These emotes were derived from the infamous Japanese "Kaomojis": the predecessor to Emojis!
+* *Fun fact:* These emotes were derived from the infamous Japanese *"Kaomojis"*: the predecessor to Emojis!
-"Kao" means "face" in Japanese!
+* "Kao" (顔 - KAH-oh -- like "cow" ) means "face" in Japanese!

 ## *GASP!* You have encountered a BEAR (ʕ•ᴥ• ʔ).
 What do you do?
 * Fight it?